richtastic/ff/src/3DR/wiki/app.md

 0+1+2 = S21L1RCT

-- error on abs view locations is bad
-----  need relative scales again?
+- test on toroid / sphere with normals generated

+- surfacing triangles
+	- walk thru algorithm -- maybe make new fxns

 TODO:

+- show working discretized window

-- HOW TO PROPAGATE SAERCH WINDOW:
+- HOW TO PROPAGATE SEARCH WINDOW:
 	- do it 'on demand'
 		[if there are many redundant points then giving every point a 'wall thickness' is unnecessarily repetitive]
 	- wall-thickness oct-tree